39. SPENDING LIMITS

 39.21 DEFICIT SPENDING: Germany, Japan, Russia, Britain and the U.S. may spend BRPs they do not have by deficit spending.

 39.22 RESTRICTIONS ON DEFICIT SPENDING: Deficit spending is subject to the following restrictions:

-A. Deficit spending is prohibited if it would reduce the major power’s BRP base, minus the BRP value of any uncontrolled key economic areas (38.22), below zero (35.46).
+A. Deficit spending is limited to the value of the major power’s BRP base, minus the BRP value of any uncontrolled key economic areas (38.22).